Welcome to our Fire Halls

 3911 Russ Baker Way, Richmond, BC V7B 1M7

-The 7,300 square feet Sea Island Fire Hall was constructed for occupancy in early 2007.
-It replaces the former 60 year old “No. 4” Fire Hall, on Lancaster Crescent in the Burkeville community.
+The 7,300 sq. ft.
+Sea Island Fire Hall was constructed in early 2007.
+It replaced the former 60 year old “No. 4” Fire Hall, on Lancaster Crescent in the Burkeville community.

 The Sea Island Fire Hall was carefully designed with consideration of the surrounding environment, and community needs.
 Various features were implemented in order to maximize natural ventilation, light, and to preserve the natural elements of the site.
 Some of these features include green roofs, a geothermal energy field, a storm water management system, and a rainwater collection system.

-Other key elements of the building include a two-story fire hall with a 60-foot training and hose-drying tower, two-engine bay garage, and a community accessible meeting room.
+Other key elements of the building include a 60-foot training and hose-drying tower, two apparatus bays, and a community accessible meeting room.